Contents

 The Department of Health and Social Care Anti-Fraud Unit (DHSC-AFU) sets the overarching counter fraud policy and strategy across the whole of the health group in England.
 The NHSCFA will be accountable to its Board, which in turn will be accountable to the DHSC-AFU for the delivery of its strategy.

 Risk management is an essential component of NHSCFA governance framework and supports the achievement of the organisation’s strategic themes and objectives.
-Effective risk management increases the probability of successful outcomes, whilst protecting the reputation and sustainability of the organisation.
+Effective risk management increases the probability of successful outcomes, whilst protecting the reputation and viability of the organisation.

 Overall Risk Appetite

-The NHSCFA’s strategic vision and objectives set out above will impact the way in which the organisation accepts those risks in respect of those specific areas, commensurate with the potential reward.
-Whilst overall the NHSCFA has an ‘adverse’ appetite for risk, it is acknowledged that there may be occasions where it will undertake specific activities within its identified strategic corporate risk areas, where the appetite may be higher or lower.
+The strategic vision and objectives set out above will impact the way in which the organisation accepts those risks in respect of those specific areas, commensurate with the potential reward.

 The key challenges in achieving an appropriate balance is to ensure:

-- ethical and effective governance practices including responsible management and oversight of resources
+• ethical and effective governance practices including responsible management and oversight of resources

-- realisation of opportunities and permitting innovation, while avoiding unnecessary bureaucracy; and
+• realisation of opportunities and permitting innovation, while avoiding unnecessary bureaucracy; and

 Risk Framework